Getting “Unstuck”

 Here are some of the strategies and structures I’ve put in place to help keep my head above water when I’m feeling stuck.

-I force myself to move.
+Step 1: I force myself to move.
 Even if it’s a few jumping jacks in between clients, a 5 minute walk, or parking farther than I need to from the entrance of a store (this is a hard one for me I LOVE finding “Rock Star Parking”…I’m VERY good at it haha!).
 It can be very hard when you’re feeling sad, sore and stuck to find the momentum to get moving but once you start I think you’ll find things come easier.

 Check out this short and epic “Yoga for when you’re stuck” video.
 I dare you to do it and not feel differently afterwards.

-I make plans with people that won’t let me cancel.
+Step 2: I make plans with people that won’t let me cancel.

 The hardest part about being an introvert and someone that struggles with seasonal affective disorder is forcing myself to get out!

-I had to reschedule my clients today because I had NO voice (thanks for nothing laryngitis) but it wasn’t a day to wallow because I had made plans (and you don’t need to be able to talk to go to the movies).
+I had to reschedule my clients today because I had NO voice (thanks for nothing #laryngitis) but it wasn’t a day to wallow because I had made plans (and you don’t need to be able to talk to go to the movies).
 The key is I make the choice to get engaged before it becomes too hard… I volunteer for church events ahead of time, make plans for Christmas parties or friend gatherings and create opportunities for memory making with my family.
 I HATE being “that person” who cancels on a date so when the magic moment arrives and I don’t feel at all like being around people I HAVE to…and you know what?!?
 I’m almost never sad that I made the emotional effort to get about.

 If you’re feeling stuck, sluggy, bummed or bored make a plan to “get out.”

-From Harvard Health Publishing: Seasonal affective disorder: bring on the light
+Research from Harvard Health Publishing: Seasonal affective disorder: bring on the light

 Here are my affiliate links to the big and little lights that I typically recommend:

-Eat ALL the colors and try new things!!
+Step 4: Eat ALL the colors and try new things!!
 I often get in a grocery store rut and only buy “the usuals” for months.

 Apples, bananas, carrots, cucumbers …blah blah blah. 😒